maiaheffernan/maiaheffernan.github.io/_posts/2026-04-12-Velocity-and-water-quality-each-mooring-each-lap.md

-# Initial plots and analysis of velocity, salinity, temperature, and DO at each lap and mooring location
+# Plots and analysis of velocity, salinity, temperature, and DO at each lap and mooring location

 I pulled the velocity, temperature, salinity, and dissolved oxygen profiles that were nearest to each planning mooring location.
 To do this, I found the closest lat/lon position to each mooring location from the ADCP track.
 I found the closest CTD cast time to each ADCP ensemble time and assigned the corresponding ADCP lat/lon value to that CTD cast.